 Felici means "the happy ones" and so we aim to provide high quality and creative musical events - bringing happiness to audiences and performers alike.
-Although we are delighted to perform all over the United Kingdom we are particularly focused on the counties of Hertfordshire and Bedfordshire - Local Opera for Local People!
+Although we are delighted to perform all over the United Kingdom we are particularly focused on Hertfordshire.

-Supporting charities is central to our ethos and so as a Community Interest Company (c.i.c) many of our events have a fund-raising element.
-Since 2016 we have supported a wide variety of charities including the NKF (National Kidney Federation), Macmillan Nurses and Medicins Sans Frontiers as well as local hospices and community projects.
+Supporting charities is central to our ethos.
+Since our founding in 2016 we have raised over £23,300 for a wide variety of charities including the NKF (National Kidney Federation), Macmillan Nurses and Medicins Sans Frontiers as well as local hospices, community projects and church maintenance and renovation.

 We seek to support and nurture young people by including them in our events, introducing opera and classical song to school-age pupils and to support the career of young professionals.